top of page

 Scroll down for directions on how to upload your comment.

-The Draft Ordinance as it is written presents a current and immediate threat to the public's safety and welfare.
+The Draft BESS Ordinance as it is written presents a current and immediate threat to the public's safety and welfare.
+This "updated" Draft Ordinance is still missing over 30 specific safety regulations and standards that need to be in the BESS Ordinance to protect our families, homes, neighborhoods, farmlands and natural habitats.

 Please consider using the following TEMPLATE for your letter's opening paragraph: